Hawkgirl (Shiera Hall): Video games

 Shiera Sanders Hall / Hawkgirl appears as a playable character in Injustice: Gods Among Us, voiced by Jennifer Hale.
 This version is a member of the Justice League.
-Additionally, in an alternate reality, she supports High Councilor Superman's Regime.
+Additionally, an alternate reality variant who supports High Councilor Superman's Regime appears as well.

 Miscellaneous

 The Injustice incarnation of Shiera Sanders Hall / Hawkgirl appears in the Injustice: Gods Among Us prequel comic.